 Regarding psychological issues, the long-term effects of rape could cause distrust, depression, withdrawal, dissociation and personality disorders that may negatively impact your ability to take up or retain certain jobs, start and hold social relationships or maintain a healthy self-esteem.

 All of these physical effects can affect your ability to lead a normal and happy life in the future.
-You could eventually spend a lot of money on treatment and rehabilitation and you may also lose life opportunities because of the attack.
+You could eventually spend a lot of money on treatment and rehabilitation, and you may also lose life opportunities because of the attack.

 The way in which you handle the situation following an attack can determine whether you are eligible to make claims from the CICA or otherwise.
 If you have been raped, in addition to informing the police and seeking medical assistance as a priority, we recommend that you:

 - Report to Law Enforcement: You can visit your local police department to report the case or call the Rape Crisis helpline to report the incidence.
-Make sure the incident is well documented.

 - Make a Formal Report: If you were raped within commercial premises such as a hotel, a school or business premises, ensure that you make a formal report to the management too.

-The last but most important step is to engage a legal expert to help you file your claims with the CICA or against the perpetrator.
+The last but most crucial step is to engage a legal expert to help you file your claims with the CICA or against the perpetrator.
 This should be done as soon as possible, so as to avoid exceeding the 2-year legal time limit for making such claims.

-The Criminal Injury Compensation Scheme (CICS) provides payment for different types of damages including:
+The Criminal Injury Compensation Scheme (CICS) provides payment for different types of damages, including: